alegueri/SimpleInventoryTracker/README.md

 1. CD into 'server' and run "npm run start"
 2. open a new terminal simultaneously, and CD into 'client'.
 Run "npm start".

-This will execture the same as above.
+This will execute the same as above.

 Hope you enjoy! :)